-Blepharitis is an inflammation of the eyelid that tends to recur.
-It is a common eye disorder that can affect the skin, lashes, or glands of the eyelid.
+Blepharitis is inflammation of the eyelids.
+It can affect the skin, lashes, or glands of the eyelid.

-- Anterior blepharitis—mainly affect front edge of the eyelid where the eyelashes attach
+- Anterior—mainly affects the front edge of the eyelid where the eyelashes attach

-Blepharitis may also be a combination of these 2 types.
+A person may also have a mix of both types.

 Copyright © Nucleus Medical Media, Inc.

-Other general issue that may play a role in blepharitis include:
+Other things that may play a role are:

-- Reaction to certain medications like isotretinoin or antihistamines
+- A reaction to certain medicines, such as isotretinoin or antihistamines

 - Dry eye